The Tale Begins Here With CHAPTER – 1

 They sure enjoy wasting ordnance, I thought, listening to the Lepanto’s tactical officer announce the launch of the new salvos.

-Commodore Alba then ordered, “Delta Group, slow to one-half C.”
+Commodore Alba then ordered, “Gamma Force, slow to one-half C.”

 “Slowing to one-half C.”

-The King Alfred’s Captain Devereaux responded, “Roger that, Lepanto and Godspeed to you and the rest of Delta group.
+The King Alfred’s Captain Devereaux responded, “Roger that, Lepanto and Godspeed to you.

-“Attention all ships of Group Gamma, we are changing course to one-one-five point two-nine on my mark.”
+“Attention all ships of Force Delta, we are changing course to one-one-five point two-nine on my mark.”

 The King Alfred and company began nosing towards the planet.